Jamescoloni/myftp/README.md

 Here is the old versions of myftp

-but we prefere you download the latest version for more stability less bugs
+but we prefere you download the latest version for more stability more features less bugs

 Latest Version : wizmyftp.weebly.com

-Copywrite © WizApps 2019
+Copywrite © Youssef Sameh 2019-2020